 The Debtor shall also pay EL a lump sum payment of \$235,000.00 on or before March 31, 2017.
-Debtor is currently marketing his personal residence for short sale.
-To the extent that an offer is approved by the first mortgage holder and EL is allowed to be paid a portion of the funds from the short sale, then EL shall also be entitled to those proceeds of the short sale.
+Debtor is currently marketing his personal residence for sale.
+To the extent that an offer is approved by the first mortgage holder and EL is allowed to be paid a portion of the funds from the sale, then EL shall also be entitled to those proceeds of thesale.
 To the extent that EL is paid any funds from the sale of the Debtor's residence or any funds from the operations of PLS Energy, LLC, that amount shall be credited towards the amount due and owing from Debtor under the Plan.
 Debtor's obligation to EL shall not exceed \$235,000.00 under the Plan.

 In addition to the payments set forth above, the Debtor's spouse, Lea Savenok will pay to EL Funding a lump sum payment not to exceed \$500,000 on or before March 31, 2017 as settlement of her alleged guaranty of loans made to EL.
+The payments from Debtor and Lea Savenok are expected to be made from profits generated by the sale of Royal Corinthian, Inc. and 2PS Enterprises, Inc., which is expected to be completed by end of year 2016.
 Class 4 is impaired under the Plan